OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 ## Migration paths

-There are three paths available when migrating Octopus to a new instance: incremental, complete, and double complete.
+There are three main paths available when migrating Octopus to a new instance: incremental, complete, and double complete.
 All have advantages and disadvantages.
 Which migration path you select is determined by the answers to the questions above.

 ### Complete migration